ankorstore/yokai-showroom/grpc-demo/README.md

 If no `Transformer` is provided, the transformation configured in `config.transform.default` will be applied.

-If you update the [proto definition](proto/example.proto), you can run `make stubs` to regenerate the stubs.
+If you update the [proto definition](proto/example.proto), you can run `make stubs from=proto/example.proto` to regenerate the stubs.

 This demo application also provides [reflection](https://ankorstore.github.io/yokai/modules/fxgrpcserver/#reflection) and [health check](https://ankorstore.github.io/yokai/modules/fxgrpcserver/#health-check) services.